Dear England

 Tony Turner

-For the National: Dear England (also in the West End), The Visit, This House, Burnt by the Sun, Present Laughter, Playing with Fire, The UN Inspector and The Alchemist.
+For the National Theatre: Dear England (2025, 2023 and in the West End), The Visit, This House, Burnt by the Sun, Present Laughter, Playing with Fire, The UN Inspector and The Alchemist

 Tristan Waterson